SamMed05/c-cpp-notes/docs/cpp/Loops/while-loop.md

 ### Infinite loops

-While loop is the most used type of loop when programmers want to make and infinite loop.
+While loop is the most used type of loop when programmers want to make an infinite loop.
 This is generally considered a bug but sometimes it is intentional and useful.

 It's made by putting a condition that will always evaluate to `true` no matter the number of iterations or the statements inside.
 Using the `true` keyword is the easiest and most common way: